Marine combat veteran kills 12 in rampage at California bar

 Nick Steinwender, Cal Lutheran student body president, told KTLA-TV he immediately started receiving messages about the shooting, and he and his roommate went to the scene to offer rides back to campus or moral support.

 “It’s going to be a very somber day,” Steinwender said.
-“I know we don’t have all the details in yet, but you know, it just feels like it’s an attack on our community.
-You know, I think it’s going to be something that we’re going to have to come together and move past.”
+“I know we don’t have all the details in yet, but you know, it just feels like it’s an attack on our community.”

-The bar is also close to several other universities, including California State University Channel Islands in Camarillo, Pepperdine in Malibu and Moorpark College in Moorpark.

 Helus was a 29-year veteran of the force with a wife and son and planned to retire in the coming year, said the sheriff, choking back tears.